 In 2003, I took on a caregiving role for my father who was nearing the end of his life.
 It was a life-changing process, in its wake I have turned my attention to wellness for seniors, or for those whose healthy movement patterns have been interrupted.

 Certified as an Integrative Yoga for Seniors instructor through Kimberly Carson and Carol Krucoff's Yoga for Seniors Professional Training at Duke Integrative Medicine in Durham, North Carolina.
-I am also a Registered Yoga Teacher (RYT), through the Yoga Alliance at the 500-hour level and considered an E-RYT, or Experienced Yoga Teacher, at the 200 hour level.
+I am also a Registered Yoga Teacher (RYT), through the Yoga Alliance at the 500-hour level.
 My yoga teacher trainings were completed through the ShivaShakti School for Yoga & Healing Arts in Union, Maine.
 I recently became a Certified Hospice Volunteer.